turbulenz/turbulenz_engine/docs/source/jslibrary_api/particlemanager_api.rst

     The amount of time this instance should exist for.
 Once this amount of time has passed, the instance will be automatically removed from the scene if necessary, and recycled.

     Unlike with true instances, the child instance will not generally have its effect faded out when the instance dies as it has no control over the underlying particle system.

+    If unspecified, the parent instance's timeout will be inherited.

 ``baseTechniqueParametersList`` (Optional)
     A list of :ref:`TechniqueParameters <techniqueparameters>` to be applied to the instances :ref:`ParticleRenderable <particlerenderable>` before system specific parameters are set during rendering of the particle system.